 Allow the antiseptic solution to dry for at least 1 minute.

 From this point forward, nonsterile items are forbidden from the anticipated needle-insertion site.

 For a conscious patient:

-Inject 1% lidocaine into the skin and soft tissues along the anticipated needle-insertion path, including the periosteum.
+Inject 3 to 5 mL of 1% lidocaine into the skin and soft tissues along the anticipated needle-insertion path, including the periosteum.

 Intraosseous (IO) needle insertion